maizzle/maizzle.com/content/docs/transformers/filters.md

 # Filters

-Maizzle includes filters that enable you to do anything you want to text inside elements that you mark with custom attributes.
+Maizzle includes filters that enable you to do anything you want to text nodes inside elements that you mark with custom attributes.

 ## Usage